Bone Regency

-Bone Regency is a regency of South Sulawesi, Indonesia.
+Bone Regency is a regency of South Sulawesi province of Indonesia.
 Originally the seat of the Bone state, it joined Indonesia in 1950.
-The regency covers an area of 4,559.00 km2 and had a population of 717,682 at the 2010 Census and 801,775 at the 2020 Census; the official estimate as at mid 2021 was 806,750.
+The regency covers an area of 4,559.00 km2 and had a population of 717,682 at the 2010 census and 801,775 at the 2020 census.
+The official estimate of population as of mid-2023 was 820,510.
 Its main products are seaweed, rice, and fish.
-The principal town is Watampone, which comprises the three districts of Tanete Riattang Barat, Tanete Riattang and Tanete Riattang Timur within the regency.
+The administrative centre is the town of Watampone, which comprises the three districts of Tanete Riattang Barat, Tanete Riattang, and Tanete Riattang Timur within the regency.

 History

-Bone Regency was home to Bone state, an adat-based Bugis kingdom which was founded by ManurungngE Rimatajang in 1330.
-It later entered an alliance with the Wajo and Soppeng kingdoms for mutual defence.
+Bone Regency was home to the Bone Kingdom, an adat-based Bugis kingdom which was founded by ManurungngE Rimatajang in 1330.
+It later entered an alliance with the Wajo and Soppeng kingdoms for mutual defense.
 This alliance became known as LaMumpatue Ri Timurung.

 In 1605, during the reign of the tenth king of Bone Latenri Tuppu Matinro Ri Sidenreng, Islam entered Bone and caused a change in local culture, including a renaming of various aspects of the regal system.
 Bone State later enjoyed a period of prosperity in the middle of the 17th century.

 In May 1950, the people held demonstrations in Watampone against the royalty and Bone's membership in the State of East Indonesia.
 This caused the sultan to step down and join Indonesia.

 Geography

 Bone is located on the east coast of South Sulawesi.
 It has 174 km of coastline and covers an area of 4559 km2.
-It has a total of 88499 ha of rice fields.
+It includes a total of 88499 ha of rice fields.

 Bone is surrounded by Wajo to the north, Sinjai to the south, Soppeng, Maros, Pangkkajene, and Barru to the west, and the Gulf of Bone to the east, where it has a sea border with Sulawesi Tenggara.

 The climate of Bone is tropical, with the wet season from April to September and the dry season from October to March.
 The temperature ranges from 26 to 34 °C, with air humidity averaging 95% - 99%.
 The average annual rainfall varies from less than 1750 mm to 3000 mm.